-While doctors commonly prescribe medication for various ailments, a new study suggests that healthy food prescriptions could actually improve one’s health as well as save more than $100 billion in healthcare costs.
+Doctors commonly prescribe medication for various ailments.
+However, a new study suggests that healthy food prescriptions could improve one’s health.
+They could also save more than $100 billion in healthcare costs.

 The CDC reports that 86% of annual healthcare costs in the U.S. are driven by chronic diseases (1).
 In fact, U.S. healthcare expenditures have tripled in the last 50 years.
 Medicare and Medicaid are healthcare programs in the US that help to cover medical costs,

-Medicare is a federal health insurance program responsible for young people with disabilities, older people over 65 and those with permanent kidney failure.
+Medicare is a federal health insurance program.
+It is responsible for young people with disabilities, older people over 65 and those with permanent kidney failure.
 Medicaid, on the other hand, is a federal and state program that aids individuals with limited income and resources.
-According to CMS statistics, Medicare had covered approximately 57 million people in 2016 and it had accounted for 15% of the federal budget in 2017 (2).
+According to CMS statistics, Medicare-covered approximately 57 million people in 2016 and it accounted for 15% of the federal budget in 2017 (2).
 As healthcare costs continue to rise, it is estimated that Medicare’s spending habits will likely reach 18% by 2028.

-Researchers at Tufts University believe that healthcare programs should cover fruits and vegetable costs.
-In doing so, they would lower a large number of chronic disease cases which, in turn, would reduce healthcare costs.
+Researchers at Tufts University believe that healthcare programs should cover fruit and vegetable costs.
+In doing so, they would lower numerous chronic disease cases which, in turn, would reduce healthcare costs.

-For the study, the researchers used a nationally representative data set of US adults aged between 35 and 80 years who were enrolled in Medicare and/or Medicaid.
+For the study, the researchers used a nationally representative data set of US adults.
+These adults were aged between 35 and 80 years old.
+They were also enrolled in Medicare and/or Medicaid.
 The team then established two scenarios: one in which Medicare/Medicaid would cover 30% of the cost of fruits and vegetables.
 The other scenario had them covering fruits, vegetables, seafood, whole grains, plant oils, and other healthy foods.

 To achieve this, the team used data from recent National Health and Nutrition Examination Surveys, published sources, and meta-analyses.
-They then applied the two scenarios to each of the different samples and assessed the effects at 5-, 10-, and 20- year horizons.
+They applied the two scenarios to each of the different samples.
+They then assessed the effects at 5-, 10-, and 20- year horizons.

-The study revealed that if each scenario was implemented, the test subjects would rely less on healthcare.
+The study revealed that if each scenario was implemented, test subjects would rely less on healthcare.

-The first scenario would prevent 1.93 million cardiovascular events and 350,000 deaths which would then save $40 billion in healthcare costs.
+The first scenario would prevent 1.93 million cardiovascular events and 350,000 deaths.
+This would then save $40 billion in healthcare costs.

-The second scenario, on the other hand, would prevent 3.28 million cardiovascular events, 620,000 deaths, and 120,000 cases of diabetes – which would then cut US healthcare costs by $100 billion.
+The second scenario, on the other hand, would prevent 3.28 million cardiovascular events, 620,000 deaths, and 120,000 cases of diabetes.
+This would then cut US healthcare costs by $100 billion.